Nadeau-Innovations/site/content/contact.md

       - "0"
 - block: markdown
   content:
     text: We'll arrange a consultation session to understand your needs, challenges, and vision.
 Expect a tailored approach that focuses on aligning people, process, and product.
     title: What to Expect
 - block: contact
-  id: reach-out-form
   content:
     form:
       netlify: